I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_cancelcommand.md

 Note that <b>PatchLocationListSize</b> represents the total size of the patch-location list; however, the range that the driver must process is typically smaller.

+`PatchLocationListSubmissionStart`

+[in] The index of the first element in the patch-location list that <b>pPatchLocationList</b> specifies that must be processed.

 `PatchLocationListSubmissionLength`

 [in] The number of elements in the patch-location list that <b>pPatchLocationList</b> specifies that must be processed.

-`PatchLocationListSubmissionStart`

-[in] The index of the first element in the patch-location list that <b>pPatchLocationList</b> specifies that must be processed.

-`pDmaBuffer`

-[out] A pointer to the start of the DMA buffer, which is aligned on 4 KB.

-`pDmaBufferPrivateData`

-[in] A pointer to the driver-resident private data that is associated with the DMA buffer that <b>pDmaBuffer</b> points to.

-`pPatchLocationList`

-[in] A pointer to an array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_patchlocationlist.md">D3DDDI_PATCHLOCATIONLIST</a> structures for the list of patch locations that is associated with the DMA buffer that <b>pDmaBuffer</b> points to.

-Note that the array can begin with an element that is before the range that is used to patch the DMA buffer.
+`DmaBufferVirtualAddress`

+`DmaBufferUmdPrivateDataSize`

 ## Requirements